What makes for a good podcast?

 For example, let’s say you are the host of a show that discusses mental health.

-When you choose a template, it will take you to a new window.
+When you choose a template, it will open it in the canvas.

 Here, you will see a range of customization options that let you change the image, color scheme, text, opacity, and more.